Libya rebels say they are advancing on Brega

 "If he does not comply, we will attack," said Ibrahim.

-(Additional reporting by Michael Georgy in the Western Mountains and Mussab Al-Khairalla in Misrata; Writing by Douglas Hamilton; Editing by Sophie Hares)
+(Additional reporting by Michael Georgy in the Western Mountains.
+Writing by Douglas Hamilton; Editing by Alistair Lyon)